duke-libraries/archivesspace-duke-scripts/README.md

 # archivesspace-duke-scripts
-Various scripts to process ArchivesSpace EAD exports prior to publication.
+Various scripts to process ArchivesSpace EAD exports or interact with the ArchivesSpace API

 **EAD_ASpace_export_post-processor.xsl** - Fixes various validation issues with AS EAD exports, most related to namespace conflicts (ns2: vs. xlink:)